Editor’s note: This is the first guide in a planned series helping travelers from across the country find cheap flights from their home airports.

 Holding the Platinum Card can get you into both of MSP’s Delta Sky Clubs – and a third is supposed to be on the way.
 There you’ll find free snacks, coffee, and drinks.
 Two downsides: You have to be flying Delta that day to get in, and bringing a guest will cost you another $39.

 But you can also get into the Escape Lounge at MSP – and even bring two guests with you for free.
 Though it’s closed at the time of publication due to the pandemic, the Escape Lounge is our favorite at Minneapolis by far.
 It’s almost always quiet with plenty of seating options, power ports galore to stay charged, and some great food and drink options.

-Let’s state the obvious: Paying $550 a year for a credit card like the Platinum Card isn’t cheap, and it won’t make sense for everyone.
-But if you plan to travel frequently in 2021 and beyond, lounge access and other card benefits like a $200 annual credit for airline fees and a way to get free TSA PreCheck or Global Entry can help you come out ahead.
+Let’s state the obvious: Paying $695 a year for a credit card like the Platinum Card isn’t cheap, and it won’t make sense for everyone (see rates & fees).
+But if you plan to travel frequently in 2021 and beyond, lounge access and other card benefits like a $200 annual credit for airline fees and a way to get up to a $100 credit for TSA PreCheck or Global Entry can help you come out ahead.

 Book Your Flights for Free (Or Nearly Free) Instead!

 What’s better than a cheap flight?
 Just one thing: A free flight.

 If you’re ready to take things to the next level, there’s no better way to travel more for less than by using points and miles to book your flights.
 Not sure where to start?
 Read our guide to getting started with credit cards, points, and miles to get up to speed.